Dutch Secret agents of Churchill’s Secret Spy School

 There was also a Dutch section: SOE Dutch.

 In Holland it became a disaster.
-Because of treason and failure the whole network was infiltrated by the Germans between 1942 and 1944.
-This so called Englandspiel took the lives of 54 agents and hundreds of resistance workers.
+Because of treason and failure, the Germans infiltrated the whole network was between 1942 and 1944.
+This so called Englandspiel took the lives of fifty-four agents and hundreds of resistance workers.
 After the infiltration was discovered, the Bureau for Special Assignments (BBO) was founded and was able to drop agents more successfully from 1944 until the end of the war.

 Bureau for Special Assignments (BBO)

 The responsible bureau in London, the MVT was disbanded after the Englandspiel disaster.
-Holland was in need of a new network of secret agents.
-March 15th 1944 a new organization was founded next to the Dutch Intelligence Bureau (BI): the Bureau for Special Assignments (BBO).
-It’s task was to create a new secret resistance army by training people and coordinating actions.
+Holland needed a new network of secret agents.
+March 15th, 1944, a new organization was founded next to the Dutch Intelligence Bureau (BI): the Bureau for Special Assignments (BBO).
+Its task was to create a new secret resistance army by training people and coordinating actions.
 Agents were dropped over The Netherlands to establish contact between the resistance groups and London.
 The BI trained their agents to become radio operators and transmit messages to London.
 They were dropped with their equipment and had to maintain communication between the resistance units and the Dutch government in London.
 BBO was assigned to sabotage actions: destroying railways but also eliminating Germans.
 BBO had to report to SOE.
-Between March 31st, 1944 and April 23rd, 1945 almost 70 agents were dropped as well as five so called Jedburgh-teams.
-BBO organized 211 droppings of agents, weapons and other equipment at 86 different fields.
+Between March 31st, 1944, and April 23rd, 1945, almost seventy agents were dropped as well as five so called Jedburgh-teams.
+BBO organized 211 droppings of agents, weapons, and other equipment at 86 different fields.
 In this period 17 agents were killed.